isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 ISB-CGC DATA and USER DATA tab
 --------------------------------
 Both tabs are displayed and can be selected.
 The corresponding panels on each tab will display data on either ISB-CGC data or user uploaded data with cohorts that you created or shared with you.

 Current Filters Panel
 ----------------------

 This panel displays current filters that have been used on the cohort or any of its ancestors.
-These cannot be modified.
+If you have selected multiple These cannot be modified.
 To add additional filters to this list use the Edit button.

 Details Panel
 -------------